-a greenhouse setting.
-Here, we analyzed the response of two different cultivars of alfalfa: leafhoppersusceptible (Pioneer 55V50) and leafhopper-resistant (Pioneer 55H94).
+We also examined leafhopper-alfalfa interactions in a greenhouse setting.
+Here, we analyzed the response of two different cultivars of alfalfa: leafhopper-susceptible and leafhopper-resistant.
 Nitrogen fertilizer treatments were applied to both cultivars, as well as cages with or without leafhoppers.
 Results indicate that additional nitrogen fertilizer did not increase the percent nitrogen of plants under pest pressure, regardless of the cultivar (Table 1).